MasoniteFramework/roadmap/README.md

 - [ ] Better publishing of packages
 - [ ] Create a logging package with at least 3 drivers: native python logger, logstash and sentry.
 - [ ] Create an official website to host user accounts, information, blogs, videos and
+- [ ] Rename queue "channels" to queue "queues"
+- [ ] Add more methods to the queue contract

 ## v3.0 -- [December 2019]
 - [ ] Remove all modules from Masonite container